LARS-research/PAS-OGB/README.md

 ```
 If you want to use the model framework you searched for, please enter your model address after ```--arch_filename```

-4. Finetune the model with FingerPrints Model.
+4. Finetune the model with FingerPrints.

 ```
 python -u finetune_Drop.py --data ogbg-molhiv --gpu 3 --dropout 0.1 --lr 0.005 --batch_size 256 --gamma 100 --epochs 40 --hidden_size 512 --arch_filename ./exp_res/ogbg-molhiv-searched_res-20220120-220405-eps0.0-reg1e-05.txt